rileyscheer/odin-recipes/README.md

 # odin-recipes

-This repository is for my 'Odin Project' projects.
+This repository is for my 'The Odin Project' projects.